warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 #### Closing the log file

-At this point,
-we have successfully started a log file, found the details of a
-{{site.data.keyword.cloudant_short_notm}} database instance,
-connected to it,
-created a database,
-and stored a document within the database.

-We can now finish the log file, ready to serve it using a Python web server:
+The next step is to finish the log file, ready to serve it using a simple Python web server within the application:

 ```python
 # Put another clear indication of the current date and time at the bottom of the page.